sundeepbassi/supershop_v1/README.md

 Who is the customer?

+- The business to customer model was identified as the best for this e-commerce site.

+ - Dog product customers tend to be impulse buyers.

+ - These customers make up their own choices about what to buy for their dogs.

+ - They prefer a simple and effective method of payment, so as to buy impulsively.

 - People who are new to dog owning and this is their first pet.

 - Existing dog owners